Welcome to the Bentley Historical Library!

 - Researchers may eat and drink in the lounge.
 In accordance with University of Michigan policy, the Bentley Library prohibits smoking.

-- Cell phones are not to be used in the reading room, if brought in, they must be turned off or set to vibrate.
+- Cell phones are not to be used in the reading room (except to take photographs), if brought in, they must be turned off or set to vibrate.
 Cell phones can be used in the foyer.

 Ordering duplication of materials